Thinking about the Genesis library: Part I

 (For context, see the introduction to this series here.)

 We’ve all seen movies, read stories, and played games where if you die in the game you die in real life.
 But where are the games that if you die in real life you die in the game?
 Sure there are some games where if you stop playing an enemy may kill you or, if for some reason you play multiplayer games, another human.
 But it’s not really the same.
 I propose a game that detects a lack of player input and then sends pop up boxes in game every four minutes asking if you are still alive.
-If you take more than ten seconds to confirm your existence, you die in game. → You may say I’m a gamer, but I’m not the only one
+If you take more than ten seconds to confirm your existence, you die in game.
+This ensures that dying in real life does in fact kill you in game.
+Maybe you think this is a harsh mechanic and you shouldn’t lose a video game just because you died, but I see it as respectful. → Illiterates hate her!
+Click to read this one weird trick.

 Tuesdays (Wednesdays) with Morrie (Andrew)